phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 To handle form changes and submissions, use the `phx-change` and `phx-submit` events.
-In general, it is preferred to handle input changes at the form level, where all form fields are passed to the LiveView's callback given any single input change.
-For example, to handle real-time form validation and saving, your template would use both `phx_change` and `phx_submit` bindings:
+In general, it is preferred to handle input changes at the form level, where all form fields are passed to the LiveView's callback given any single input change, but invididual inputs may also track their own changes.
+For example, to handle real-time form validation and saving, your form would use both `phx-change` and `phx-submit` bindings:

 ```
 <.form let={f} for={@changeset} phx-change="validate" phx-submit="save">